MJakubec/NetworkPolicyMarkupLanguage/README.md

 </networkPolicy>
 ```

-Every network policy document starts with a root element "networkPolicy", which contains several child sections.
+Every network policy document starts with a `networkPolicy` root element, which contains several child sections.
 Each child section stores hierarchy of elements for particular object type:

 * `protocols` – defines fundamental combinations of protocols and their appropriate port numbers
 * `services` – defines combinations of protocols comprising services